noorfinances-eng/noorchain-core/docs/NOORCHAIN_Phase3_05_PoSS_Status_and_Testnet_1.1.md

 - PoSS is wired, parametrized, and safe (no minting).
 - Rewards and daily counters are in place, but only used internally.
-- Testnet scenarios are defined to validate the behaviour without any economic impact.
+- Testnet has no economic purpose.

 **Future PoSS phases will focus on:**